 Submit an image description list PDF, including title, date, medium, and dimensions in inches (height x width x depth) in numerical order corresponding with the uploaded images.
 You may also include a brief background description (50 words or less) related to the images and any special requirements.
 Please include photo credit if applicable.
 Please title file: Lastname_imagelist

 Works submitted for the Biennial must be available for the duration of the exhibition if selected.
 If submitting a proposal, representative samples may be submitted if noted on the image description list.
 Work must be exhibition ready.
 Artists are responsible for the delivery and pick up of their work to and from CMCA.

-*To become an Artist Member, Click Here.
-Artist Members receive unlimited free admission for one year, listing in our online Artist Directory, discounts on workshops, lectures, and classes, and 10% discount on Gallery Shop purchases.
+*To become an Artist Member, visit: https://cmcanow.org/support/membership/.
+Artist Members receive unlimited free admission for one year, listing on our online Artist Directory and Open Studio Blog, discounts on workshops, lectures, and classes, and 10% discount on Gallery Shop purchases.
 Please note: membership login on the CMCA website is separate from the submission application.